 Elevator to Another World, known colloquially as the Elevator Game, proliferated widely in the early 2010s on a Korean website some may recognize as the source of a particular comic that pops up every few months or so on sites like Reddit.
 A few years earlier, though, it hit 2ch in Japan.
-Unfortunately I don’t speak Korean or Japanese, so working off of the rough translations found here and here, I’ve tried to tease out a clearer version of the rules and instructions.
-(Update for 2021: Head here for a fresh look at the rules for the Elevator Game.)
+Unfortunately I don’t speak Korean or Japanese, so working off of two rough translations, I’ve tried to tease out a clearer version of the rules and instructions.
+(Update for 2021: For a fresh look at the rules for the Elevator Game, head here.)

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

 It’s unclear whether the Otherworld to which the elevator delivers you is what’s sometimes referred to on Reddit as the “Shadowside,” or whether it’s something else; regardless as to what it may or may not be, however, as always — play at your own risk.

 - 1 principal

 - 1 building, at least 10 stories high, with an elevator.
 All three of these conditions must be met in order for the game to proceed.

 - Enter your chosen building and get into the elevator on the first floor alone.
 Do not proceed if anyone else is in the elevator with you.

 - Press the button for the fourth floor.